jdoe29103/Easy-GPU-pass-through-without-all-the-scripts/README.md

 # Easy-GPU-pass-through-without-all-the-scripts

 I have yet to find a GPU pass-through guide that actually explains what you need to do and does not involve using a bunch of random OS and hardware specific scripts.
-These instructions are designed so that if you need you can search for OS or hardware specific information if you need as it is impossible to account for every configuration in one guide.
+These instructions are designed so that, if you need, you can search for OS or hardware specific information as it is impossible to account for every configuration in one guide.

-GPUs, unlike most devices cannot easily be let go of and grabed by other drivers.
-Therefor, GPU pass-through requires some extra configuration before configuring a virtual machine.
-This guide will be devided into two parts.
-Part 1, preping the guest GPU to be used for pass-through (the "hard" part) and Part 2, setting up the virtual machine (the "easy" part).
+GPUs, unlike most devices cannot easily be let go of and grabbed by other drivers.
+Therefore, GPU pass-through requires some extra configuration before configuring a virtual machine.
+This guide will be divided into two parts.
+Part 1, prepping the guest GPU to be used for pass-through (the "hard" part) and Part 2, setting up the virtual machine (the "easy" part).

 This guide assumes you have a chipset with workable IOMMU groupings and virtualization options enabled in the BIOS of your system.
 This is different for every motherboard so you will need to reference your manual for that.
 The GPU you plan to pass needs to be in its own IOMMU group.
-If your GPU does not have it's own IOMMU group try using a different PCI slot.
-If that doesn't work your last hope is using kernel patches to bypass this issue which is not covered in this guide.
+If your GPU does not have its own IOMMU group try using a different PCI slot.
+If that doesn't work, your last hope is using kernel patches to bypass this issue, which is not covered in this guide.
 This guide also assumes you are on a Debian based system but will work with other distributions.

-You can use this scrip to investigate your IOMMU groups if need be:
+You can use this script to investigate your IOMMU groups if need be:
 ```
 #!/bin/bash
 shopt -s nullglob